Hoog3059/Hoog3059.github.io/_projects/university/draad_detectinator.md

 You can read the full report (in Dutch) [here](/assets/projects/draad_detectinator/verslag.pdf).

-The code for the internal microcontroller can be found here:
+The device contains a microcontroller for doing the measurement.
+The result of the measurement is sent to a webserver, so it can be shown during a presentation.
+The code for the internal microcontroller, the website back-end, and the website front-end can be found here:
 {% include repository/repo.liquid repository="Hoog3059/DraadDetectinator" %}